-Engage by inspiring the community to pursue greatness through authentic relationships, social media and competition presence
+Engage by inspiring the fitness community through authentic relationships, social media and competition presence

-Expand when our leaders and those whom they influence are mature disciples of Christ, making disciples, serving their communities and engaging and equipping others as described above.
+Expand when our leaders and those whom they influence are becoming mature disciples of Christ, making new disciples, and serving their communities

 Our relationships will demonstrate steadfast commitment to Jesus Christ and His Word through: